 Running Google searches and surfing the web can be useful in some capacity, but that tends to be laborious, time-consuming, and oftentimes thin on data.
 To make things more difficult, static family office excel lists available for purchase often have limited or outdated information.
-Fortunately, that's where FINTRX - the leading family office data, research, and intelligence platform to the alternative investment industry and private capital markets - enters the battlefield.
+Fortunately, that's where FINTRX enters the playing field.
 FINTRX allows users to visually pinpoint family office data through advanced and detailed mapping.
 We strive to keep our end users locked in to the most actionable set of family office data and research available to the industry.

 What does the future look like in regards to multi-family offices?

 As more capital raisers turn to the space for funding, multi-family offices are finding it more beneficial to become forward-facing, and this trend shows no signs of slowing down any time soon.
 Going public with their investment criteria, portfolio, and contact information offers an opportunity to gain new partnerships and gives capital raisers access to an unparalleled pool of capital.
 As wealth continues to grow, there is no doubt that multi-family offices will play an even greater role in the management of substantially wealthy families for years to come.

 Regarded as the go to resource family office data and research provider to the investment industry, the FINTRX family office platform combines proprietary family office data and research for its global contingency of investment managers and private companies seeking to increase their capital raising efforts.